Many South Floridians have suffered a heart attack when dealing with Hurricane Irma. Recognizing a heart attack is the first step.

 - If you are not allergic to aspirin, try to chew and swallow a small one (it works faster when chewed and not swallowed whole).

-Don’t forget that you should always be prepared.
+Don't forget that you should always be prepared.
 Know your risk factor and what you have to do to reduce them.
-You should also have a heart attack survival plan which must include information about medicines you’re taking, allergies, your doctor’s number, and people to contact in case you go to the hospital.
-Keep this information in your wallet.
+You should also have a heart attack survival plan which must include information about medicines you’re taking, allergies, your doctor's number, and people to contact in case you go to the hospital.
+Keep this information in your wallet and play it safe while you are working on repairs without your health you have nothing.